zacjones93/astro-zacs-digital-garden/src/content/notes/use.md

 ## Promises

-`use` can also resolve a promise that is handed to a client component from the server.
+`use` can also resolve a promise.
+This is useful when you have a promise that is handed to a client component from the server.
+A good mental model for this is  that `use` throws the promise until it resolves behind the scenes.

 ```tsx